jluera/spotify_api_radiohead_analysis/README.md

 # spotify_api_radiohead_analysis
-Toying around with the Spotify API and spotipy.
+## Toying around with the Spotify API and spotipy.
+Jupyter notebook from that session.